Learning about XBRL

 Peeking into the Future

 XBRL is a new medium.
 There will be an evolution from the old medium of paper or electronic representations of paper such as HTML or PDF to this new medium.
 That transition will take some time, but it will occur.
-This section helps you peek into that future.
+This section helps you peek into that future, the modern finance platform.

 • First Generation Digital Financial Reporting Applications: There are two digital financial reporting applications I can point to.
 The first is the Firefox XBRL Viewer Add on.
 While that application does not format information very well, it does provide the ability to pivot information.
 The second is the SEC XBRL Interactive Data viewer.
 That tool formats information pretty well, but it is not interactive, you cannot pivot the information.
 Imagine a tool which does both pivoting and formats information as you would expect.